jeffmikels/opensong-chord-server/README.md

 # opensong-chord-server

-This applicaton will take the data files from an OpenSong data directory and serve them to http clients
+This applicaton will take the data files from an OpenSong data directory and serve them to http clients.

 It includes a basic interface to be used for displaying chords and lyrics to musicians on a tablet, phone, or computer.